-The Law of Diminishing Marginal Utility states that the amount of satisfaction provided by the consumption of every additional unit of a good decrease as we increase the consumption of that good.
-Marginal Utility is the change in the utility derived from the consumption of an additional unit of a good.
+The law of diminishing marginal utility states that the amount of satisfaction provided by the consumption of every additional unit of good decreases as we increase that good’s consumption.
+Marginal utility is the change in the utility derived from consuming another unit of a good.

 Law of Diminishing Marginal Utility Graph

-Let us understand the concept first using some very basic examples of the law of diminishing marginal utility.
+Let us understand the concept first using some elementary examples of the law of diminishing marginal utility.

-Suppose if a person is very hungry and has not eaten any food all day.
+Suppose a person is starving and has not eaten food all day.
 When he finally starts to eat, the first bite will give him a lot of satisfaction.
-As he keeps on eating more and more food, his appetite will go down and come to a point where he does not want to eat anymore.
+As he keeps eating more and more food, his appetite will decrease and come to a point where he does not want to eat anymore.

 - Rational Consumers – It requires consumers to behave rationally.
-They should make rational decisions at all times.
-The law assumes that consumers are trying to maximize utility at all times subject to their incomes.
+They should make sound decisions at all times.
+The law assumes that consumers try to maximize utility subject to their incomes.

-- Continuous Consumption – This assumption is very important for the law to hold true.
-It means that the consumer is continuously consuming every additional unit of the good.
-There should not be intervals between the consumption of additional units.
-For example, if a hungry person eats a pizza for lunch and then eats more pizza for dinner, the law is violated because the consumer is again hungry and deriving increased utility from the second pizza than he would if he was eating it right after lunch.
-So intervals between consumption of additional units lead to violation of the law.
+- Continuous Consumption – This assumption is fundamental for the law to hold.
+It means that the consumer continuously consumes every additional unit of the good.
+Therefore, there should not be intervals between the consumption of other units.
+For example, if a hungry person eats a pizza for lunch and then eats more pizza for dinner, the law is violated because the consumer is again hungry and derives increased utility from the second pizza than he would if he eats it right after lunch.
+So, intervals between the consumption of additional units violate the law.

-- Standard Size of Units – TThe size of every unit should be standard.
-If a person drinks half of a glass of water, drinking another half glass after it might not diminish the utility since he has not yet derived the total utility from consuming a full unit of the good being consumed here.
+- Standard Size of Units – The size of every unit should be common.
+If a person drinks half of a glass of water, drinking another half glass after it might not diminish the utility since he has not yet derived the total utility from consuming a full unit of the good.
 Reducing the size of units consumed is not consistent with the law of diminishing marginal utility.

 Exceptions of Diminishing Marginal Utility

-- Rare Items – It also does not hold true in the case of rare items.
-This is especially true for enthusiasts who chase such items and are really passionate about them.
-For example, acquiring a limited edition watch might give much more satisfaction to an enthusiast who likes collecting watches and already has a lot of them.
+- Rare Items – It also does not hold in the case of rare items.
+It is especially true for enthusiasts who chase such things and are passionate about them.
+For example, acquiring a limited-edition watch might give much more satisfaction to an enthusiast who likes collecting watches and already has many of them.

-- Unrealistic Assumptions – Assumptions made by this law don’t always hold true.
-A consumer might make an irrational decision, there could be intervals between the consumption of units of a good, etc. The violation of these assumptions might cause the law to not hold for a certain situation.
+- Unrealistic Assumptions – Assumptions made by this law do not always hold.
+A consumer might make an irrational decision; there could be intervals between the consumption of units of a good, etc. Violating these assumptions might cause the law to not hold for a certain situation.

-The law of diminishing marginal utility is a very widely studied concept in the world of economics.
-It helps us understand why a consumer is less and less satisfied with the consumption of every additional unit of a good.
-The law is based on the ordinal theory of utility and requires certain assumptions to hold true.
-However, there are exceptions to the law as it might not hold true in some cases.
+The law of diminishing marginal utility is widely studied in Economics.
+It helps us understand why consumers are less satisfied with every additional goods unit.
+The law is based on the ordinal utility theory and requires certain assumptions to hold.
+However, there are exceptions to the law as it might not have the truth in some cases.

-This has been a guide to what is the law of diminishing marginal utility and its definition.
-Here we discuss examples of the law of diminishing marginal utility along with assumptions, graphical representation, and exceptions.
-You can learn more from the following articles –
+This article is a guide to the Law of Diminishing Marginal Utility.
+We discussed the exceptions of the law of diminishing marginal utility with examples, assumptions, and graphical representation.
+You can learn more about it from the following articles: –